Pakistani police surround Imran Khan's home, say former leader is hiding suspects during recent riots - ExBulletin

 Pakistani police surround Imran Khan’s home, say former leader is hiding suspects during recent riots

-ISLAMABAD (AP) Police surrounded the home of former Pakistani Prime Minister Imran Khan on Wednesday, saying it was sheltering dozens of people who allegedly took part in violent protests against his recent detention.
+Police surrounded the home of former Pakistani Prime Minister Imran Khan, saying it was sheltering dozens of people who allegedly took part in violent protests against his recent detention.

+Key Points: Khan was released over the weekend and returned home to an upscale area of Lahore So far, 3,400 suspects have been arrested following violent protests following Mr Khan’s detention The situation appeared calm near the Mr Khan’s home on Wednesday evening

 The popular opposition leader was released over the weekend and returned home to an upscale neighborhood in Lahore, Pakistan’s second city and capital of the Punjab region.

-On Wednesday, Khan took to Twitter after 200 police surrounded the house and a jail van appeared on the scene.
+Mr Khan took to Twitter on Wednesday after 200 police surrounded the house and a jail van appeared at the scene.

+He refuted the allegation of Mr Khan’s imminent arrest.
+The situation appeared to be calm near Khan’s home on Wednesday evening.

 Pakistani authorities have said they will prosecute civilians involved in the recent anti-government protests in military courts.
-Army Chief General Asim Munir said in an address to troops on Wednesday that the recently planned and orchestrated tragic incidents will never again be allowed at any cost.
+Army Chief General Asim Munir said in an address to troops on Wednesday that “the recently planned and orchestrated tragic incidents will never again be permitted at any cost.”

 Advocacy group Amnesty International and the Human Rights Commission of Pakistan have expressed alarm at the government’s plan.